BBC Logo

 BBC Logo 1963

 The changes to the 1963 logo mainly affected only the black squares.
 They were given a slant symmetrical to the slant of the letters.
-This brand mark would already be applied to the cameras, the company’s television equipment, as an emblem at the end of broadcasts.
+This brand mark would already be applied to the company’s cameras and television equipment, and would also serve as an emblem at the end of broadcasts.

 1971 – 1992